KelsyT/my-digital-garden/_notes/Conditional tests/An if test executes when true.md

 ---
-title: if tests execute when true
+title: An if test executes when true
 ---

 `if` tests use [[bools are either true or false|bools]] or boolean values (`True` or `False`) to decide whether or not to execute.
 If the test of `x > y` is true, the compiler will register it as `True` and execute the code.